 Any person who has an estate or interest in any land within the area advertised as an application for an exploration licence may object to the granting of the application.
-Land owners within the application area and lessees are recognised as having an interest.
+Land owners within the application area and lessees and licensees are recognised as having an interest.

 Objections must be in writing and must be forwarded, with the prescribed fee, to the Director of Mines within 28 days of the advertisement.